-Under existing BSP regulations, the Bank is subject to reserve requirement equivalent to 2.0% of non-FCDU deposit liabilities.
+Under existing BSP regulations, the Bank is subject to a reserve requirement equivalent to 2.0% of non-FCDU deposit liabilities.
+The monetary Board, in its Resolution No. 1027 and 186.A dated September 5, 2024 and February 20, 2025, approved the reduction in the reserve requirement for Thrift Banks to 0% effective reserve week starting March 28, 2025.
 On April 6, 2012, the BSP issued an amendment to the existing provisions as to the eligibility of cash and deposit accounts with BSP as forms of reserve requirements.
 As indicated in the amendment, cash and other cash items are no longer considered as eligible reserves.